aws/amazon-vpc-cni-plugins/TESTING.md

 There is some tooling that needs to be in place for the tests to be able to run, the basics are listed below

-- Git - you can install either the `build-essentials` meta package on Debian based distros or the package group called `'Development Tools'` on RHEL based distros and that will get you `git`.
+- Git - you can install either the `build-essential` meta package on Debian based distros or the package group called `'Development Tools'` on RHEL based distros and that will get you `git`.
 Otherwise, you can install Git separately as well.
 - Make - the above meta package/package group will also include `make` but it can also be installed separately.
 - Go - go can be installed from the golang website; the tests are confirmed working on Go version 1.19
-- `iptables` - in case the tests are being run in a minimal environment, `iptables` can be obtained from the default package manager for the distro; it might also come installed already on the system
+- `iptables` - in case the tests are being run in a minimal environment, `iptables` can be obtained from the default package manager for the distro; it is likely that it is already installed on the system

 For the end to end tests, a successful build is also required.
 A build can be triggered by running `make build`.